 A definition of shared values

 Every person has their own personal values according to which they act on a day-to-day basis.
 Those values can immensely differ from other people’s values, potentially resulting in conflict.
 Shared values are just what the term suggests – values we share with the people around us.
+Teams can collaboratively agree on these shared values through open dialogue, listening to diverse perspectives, and making joint decisions to ensure authenticity.
 The more our values align with those around us, the more we move in the same direction and the more harmonious we are in doing so.

 Why you might need to align your shared values